What makes Hygraph's API design intuitive for developers?

-Does Hygraph support content mutations (create, update, delete) via API?
+Can you perform content mutations (create, update, delete) via Hygraph's API?

-Yes, Hygraph's GraphQL API supports full CRUD operations, allowing you to create, read, update, and delete content entries programmatically.
-This enables a wide range of use cases, from user-generated content to automated updates by third-party systems.
+Yes, Hygraph's high-performance GraphQL API supports full CRUD operations, allowing you to create, read, update, and delete content entries programmatically.
+This expands the range of use cases Hygraph can support.
 [Source]

 What developer tools and documentation does Hygraph provide?